ncatlab/nlab-content/pages/19516.md

 In the cases where $X,Y$ are objects of $\mathcal{C}$, choose $X$ to be a [[fibrant and cofibrant object]] with respect to $\mathcal{C}_1$ and $Y$ a [[fibrant and cofibrant object]] with respect to $\mathcal{C}_2$.

-Then by Lemma \ref{CompositeDerivedFunctorsOfQuillenAdjointTriple} and Lemma \ref{AltCompositeDerivedFunctorsOfQuillenAdjointTriple}, in each case the derived [[modal operators]] are represented on these objects by the ordinary modal operators
+Then by Lemma \ref{CompositeDerivedFunctorsOfQuillenAdjointTriple}, in each case the derived [[modal operators]] are represented on these objects by the ordinary modal operators.

 We discuss the first case, with the Quillen adjoint triple on the left.
 The other cases are directly analogous.